dceejay/RedMap/README.md

 ### Updates

+- v5.1.5 - Fix links to SIDC unitgenerator so it is now local.
 - v5.1.4 - Fix clearlayer for tracks node.
 - v5.1.2 - Fix for longer line msg properties.
 - v5.1.1 - Fix CoT inline image.